00100100/ElohimSolver3/README.md

 ElohimSolver3
 =============

-Solves Sigils of Elohim using backtracking.
+Solves a puzzle game called Sigils of Elohim using backtracking.

 This program will take a pool of pieces and jam them in every which way possible into the board.
 Unfortunately, this is very, very slow.
 Some partial solutions are bad and shouldn't be investigated